virtuoushub/minecrift/README.md

   This can be used to improve rendering speed, at a potential loss of FOV.
 - Ctrl V cycles through head track sensitivity multipliers.
 Try this at your own risk!
-- Pressing space-bar while in a menu will reset the orientation of the head tracker to make the current direction "forward"

-- Make sure to read the tool-tips on each setting in VR Options to get an understanding for what it is adjusting.
-VR is best when you tune the experience to your setup.

 Known Issues
 ------------